nosferalatu/nosferalatu.github.io.source/content/DerivativeAndLogarithmOfTransforms.md

 $x(t) = e^{log(T) t} x(0)$.

 This is the same as our original equation, but from the opposite direction.

+### Visualizing a matrix as a vector field

+If you are wondering how you can visualize a matrix as a vector field, an eloquent explanation is in 3Blue1Brown's video about matrix exponentiation.
+This part about matrices as vector fields explains that very well:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O85OWBJ2ayo?start=1331" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### The derivative of the matrix exponential